The Forum @ St. Ann’s

 Launched in 2012, The Forum @ St. Ann’s is a parish initiative that seeks to engage the wider community in conversations about art, ideas, and civic life.

 Our mission is to welcome diverse audiences from New York City and beyond with thoughtful and timely programming.
-Organized by volunteers, the Forum has mounted a series of successful art exhibitions, film screenings, poetry and book readings, panel discussions, and recitals that have attracted significant interest and attendance.
+Organized by the staff and volunteers at St. Ann’s, the Forum has mounted a series of successful art exhibitions, film screenings, poetry and book readings, panel discussions, and recitals that have drawn significant interest and attendance.
+Forum programs have attracted a number of individuals and non-profit groups, from Brooklyn and beyond, with which St. Ann’s has partnered on presentations.

 From the Inside Out: America’s Broken Criminal Justice System.
 Discussion by activists and experts Yusef Salaam, Marlon Peterson, Heather Ann Thompson, and James Forman Jr. Presented in collaboration with Dear America.A Bookend Event of the 2017 Brooklyn Book Festival